About the Journal

 Universities need to move towards a knowledge democracy, which embraces multiple epistemologies, knowledge created and represented in various ways, and the sharing of knowledge through open access channels, as we aim to decolonise and transform higher education in the 21st century (Hall and Tandon 2017: 13).

-AJHECE is an online open-access journal hosted by Rhodes University Library, Makhanda, Eastern Cape, South Africa.
+African Journal of Higher Education Community Engagement (AJHECE) is an online open-access journal published by the Rhodes University Community Engagement (RUCE) Division and hosted by Rhodes University Library and Information Services (RULIS), Makhanda, Eastern Cape, South Africa.
 It originated from a need for an African-based academic journal on Community Engagement, as such a journal could herald the significance of this core function in universities and (further) embed community engagement in learning, teaching and research activities.
-While several community or civic engagement journals exist around the world, most of these journals come from North America (and the West in general), and very few editions speak to the South African or African context and its developmental issues.
+While several community or civic engagement journals exist worldwide, most of these journals come from North America (and the West in general), and very few editions speak to the South African or African context and its developmental issues.

-This new journal on higher education community engagement could, therefore, be a significant contribution to embedding community engagement in university functions and growing an African canon on community engagement and moving towards knowledge democracy.
+Therefore, this new journal on higher education community engagement could be a significant contribution to embedding community engagement in university functions, growing an African canon on community engagement and moving towards knowledge democracy.

 Focus, Aim and Objectives of AJHECE

 In comparison to teaching, learning and research in higher education, community engagement is a recently introduced and less-known core function of higher education in South Africa and other parts of the African continent.
 Community engagement is intended to advance the developmental role of higher education institutions and inculcate civic and social responsibilities in students.
-The focus of AJHECE is community engagement and development research addressing topics on social injustice, poverty, corruption, unemployment and epistemic injustice, among other social and economic issues.
+AJHECE focuses on community engagement and development research addressing social injustice, poverty, corruption, unemployment and epistemic injustice, among other social and economic issues.

 The main aim of AJHECE is to contribute to building a body of knowledge on Community Engagement for the African continent.
-The journal aims to publish and report on a wide range of aspects relating to Community Engagement and Community Development in Southern Africa, the region and elsewhere, with a strong focus on research and praxis.
-The journal’s publications will not only reflect the diversity of practice in Community Engagement but the diversity of voices that participate in the co-creation of knowledge for individual, community and societal well-being.
-The journal actively seeks out international dialogue within the global South and partnerships between the global South and the global North that provide perspectives on and for Community Engagement in South Africa and the rest of the African region.
-By providing a forum for researchers, scholars, practitioners and policy makers, the key objectives of AJHECE are to:
+The journal aims to publish and report on a wide range of Community Engagement and Community Development aspects in Southern Africa, the region and elsewhere, with a strong focus on research and praxis.
+The journal’s publications will reflect the diversity of practice in Community Engagement and the diversity of voices that participate in co-creating knowledge for individual, community and societal well-being.
+The journal actively seeks international dialogue within the global South and partnerships between the global South and the global North that provide perspectives on and for Community Engagement in South Africa and the rest of the African region.
+By providing a forum for researchers, scholars, practitioners and policymakers, the key objectives of AJHECE are to:

-• Contribute to the body of knowledge on Community Engagement produced in Africa; encouragement of the African voice and voices from the global South in general, which may aid in combating epistemicide and marginalising alternative knowledge paradigms at higher education institutions.
+• Contribute to the body of knowledge on Community Engagement produced in Africa; encourage the African voice and voices from the global South in general, which may aid in combating epistemicide and marginalising alternative knowledge paradigms at higher education institutions.

 • Embed community engagement in all activities of the university, especially research, and signal the importance of scholarly work on community-university partnerships.